Skip to content

 2:00 PM Return by Ferry from Alcatraz Island to Cavallo Point

-Travel to Embarcadero Pier and board vans to return to the Lodge at Tiburon
+Ferry travel back to Embarcadero Pier 33 and board bus to return to the Lodge at Cavallo Point

 Russell Galipeau, Superintendent, Channel Islands National Park (ret.), Adjunct Professor, California State University, Channel Islands

-• Case Study: Island Scrub Jay - trends in climate and zoonotic disease that challenge standing resource protection policy
+• Case Study: Island Scrub Jay - Trends in climate and zoonotic disease that challenge standing resource protection policy - trans-location protocols.

-• Case Study: Early Inhabitants – protecting prehistoric narratives
+• Case Study: Early Inhabitants – Protecting prehistoric narratives in balance with science.

 4:30 PM Review – Tagging Base with Case Problems